How to Configure Multiple Independent IGP Instances of IS-IS and OSPFv2

 confirm

-your configuration by entering the show interfaces
+your configuration by entering the show interfaces,

-, and show protocols
+show routing-options, and show protocols

 commands.
 If the output does not display the intended configuration, repeat the